-Labor accident and occupational disease insurance is financed with a 1,41% contribution of the employee's taxable base, to be borne by the employer, and an additional contribution segmented by activity and risk level of the company which may not exceed 3.4% of the taxable income, also borne by the employer.
-Therefore, the employer has the obligation to finance this insurance; however, the former may request to the insurance administrating entity (Health Institution, INP Normalization Institute, Non- profit Health Care Institutions for labor accidents) that the additional contribution rate is reduced if the company has implemented all such prevention measures that considerably reduce the labor accident or occupational disease risks, or to be exempt from the referred contribution rate if the company operates at a certain level of safety.
+Labor accident and occupational disease insurance is financed with a 0.93% contribution of the employee's taxable base, to be borne by the employer, and an additional contribution segmented by activity and risk level of the company which may not exceed 3.4% of the taxable income, also borne by the employer.
+Therefore, the employer has the obligation to finance this insurance; however, the former may request to the insurance administrating entity (mutuality) that the additional contribution rate is reduced if the rate has previously increased by accidents or illnesses occurred and the company has implemented all such prevention measures that considerably reduce the labor accident or occupational disease risks.
 On the contrary, if the company's safety conditions are not satisfactory or the safety measures required by the managing entity are not implemented, it must pay the additional contribution with a surcharge of up to 100%.